Ground tissue: Sclerenchyma

 Sclerenchyma is the tissue which makes the plant hard and stiff.
-Sclerenchyma is the supporting tissue in plants.
+Sclerenchyma is the supporting tissue and contributes to the mechanical behaviour of plants.
 Two types of sclerenchyma cells exist: cellular fibers and sclereids.
 Their cell walls consist of cellulose, hemicellulose, and lignin.
 Sclerenchyma cells are the principal supporting cells in plant tissues that have ceased elongation.
+In fruit peduncles (stalk), sclereids often develop from cortical parenchyma and form rings or bands together with sclerenchyma fibres.
+Experiments in apple fruit have shown that fibres maintain stiffness and tensile strength of the peduncle, while sclereids are especially effective in building resistance to bending and in damping oscillations caused by wind.
+In this way, sclereids help peduncles to support the growing mass of developing fruits while holding enough flexibility to avoid mechanical failure and preventing them from breaking due to loads caused by the fruit weight and winds.
 Sclerenchyma fibers are of great economic importance, since they constitute the source material for many fabrics (e.g. flax, hemp, jute, and ramie).

 Unlike the collenchyma, mature sclerenchyma is composed of dead cells with extremely thick cell walls (secondary walls) that make up to 90% of the whole cell volume.
 The term sclerenchyma is derived from the Greek σκληρός (sklērós), meaning "hard."
 It is the hard, thick walls that make sclerenchyma cells important strengthening and supporting elements in plant parts that have ceased elongation.
 The difference between sclereids is not always clear: transitions do exist, sometimes even within the same plant.